BEHAVIORAL TREATMENT OF BEDTIME PROBLEMS IN YOUNG CHILDREN

 Table of Contents

-Healthy sleep is important for a child’s growth and development.
-Bedtime resistance and night wakings are common problems in young children.
+Healthy sleep is essential for a child’s growth and development.
+Bedtime resistance and sleepwalking are common problems in young children.
 They occur in about 20 to 30 percent of infants, toddlers and preschool children.
 Behavioral strategies can treat these problems in young children who are under 5 years of age.

 Is My Child at Risk ?